PdxCodeGuild/Full-Stack-Day-Class/notes/cli.md

 * `mkdir DIR_NAME` - Create a directory with a name in the working directory
 * `python FILE_PATH` - Run a file containing Python code

+We will not learn commands to delete things because it's too easy to accidentally erase your computer.
+Use the OS GUI Finder / Explorer to delete for now.

 ## Keyboard Tips

 Most terminals do _not_ let you use the mouse to manipulate input text.